 CPTPP vs TPP

-Despite similarities between the CPTPP and the TPP, there will also be some significant differences to aspects that were of concern to New Zealanders the first time around.
+Despite similarities between the CPTPP and the TPP, there are some significant differences to aspects that were of concern to New Zealanders the first time around.

-Twenty-two items from the original TPP will be suspended under CPTPP.
+Twenty-two items from the original TPP have been suspended under CPTPP.
 This means they will have no affect on CPTPP Parties.
 Agreement of all CPTPP members would be needed for these provisions to take effect in the future

 Article 3 of Annex 26A suspended.